 With regression betas, you can pretty much come up with any number you want if you cherry-pick the index and time period.

-A beta is a statistical measure that tries to estimate risk.
+Beta is a statistical measure that tries to estimate risk.
 Risk comes from the choices a company makes regarding:

 - Nature of revenue sources